DeTaxon/halfvoid/README.md

 ```

-You can add mark to function and later iterate over all functions with that mark.
+You can add mark to a function and later iterate over all functions with that mark.
 ```java
 #mark("UniqName") func := !() -> void {}